-Fig. 22: Mounting a cable on a terminal connection
+Fig. 26: Connecting a cable on a terminal point

-Up to eight connections enable the connection of solid or finely stranded cables to the Bus Terminals.
-The terminals are implemented in spring force technology.
+Up to eight terminal points enable the connection of solid or finely stranded cables to the Bus Terminal.
+The terminal points are implemented in spring force technology.
 Connect the cables as follows:

-- 1. Open a spring-loaded terminal by slightly pushing with a screwdriver or a rod into the square opening above the terminal. - 2.
+- 1. Open a terminal point by pushing a screwdriver straight against the stop into the square opening above the terminal point.
+Do not turn the screwdriver or move it alternately (don't toggle). - 2.
 The wire can now be inserted into the round terminal opening without any force. - 3.
-The terminal closes automatically when the pressure is released, holding the wire securely and permanently.
+The terminal point closes automatically when the pressure is released, holding the wire securely and permanently.